jamuc/WordScramble/README.md

 # WordScramble
-This is the solution to [project 5](https://www.hackingwithswift.com/books/ios-swiftui/word-scramble-introduction) of the awesome [Hacking with SwiftUI](https://www.hackingwithswift.com/books/ios-swiftui) introduction by Paul Hudson.
+This is a solution to [project 5](https://www.hackingwithswift.com/books/ios-swiftui/word-scramble-introduction) of the awesome [Hacking with SwiftUI](https://www.hackingwithswift.com/books/ios-swiftui) introduction by Paul Hudson.